ghaziangunawan/PBP_flutter_assignment/counter_7/README.md

 setState() is a methode that is used to change the state for a stateful widget.
 It will tell the flutter framework that the internal state of the app has changed.
 It will trigger a rebuild of the app so we can see the change immediately.
 In my created app, setState is implemented with variable '_counter' to increment and decrement it_

 **- Explain the difference between const and final.**<br>
+They both behaved exactly the same where we can enter values in it and cannot be changed in the future.
+The difference between both is const is created on compile time, meanwhile final is on run-time.
+In addition, if we have collection assigned to const, that item in the collection is also immutable, meanwhile in final the collection item is mutable

 **-  Explain how you implement the checklist above.**<br>